Djcross930/mRNA-Sequencer/README.md

 # mRNA_sequencer
-Fun little terminal app that takes any viable mature mRNA sequence and returns the location of the start &amp; stop codons, along with the specific protein codons in between.
+Fun little terminal app that takes any viable mature mRNA sequence and returns the location of the start & stop codons, along with the specific amino acids in between.

-Example mRNA sequences:
+Example mRNA sequences(copy and paste one of these into your terminal when prompted):

 #1 AUCCGAACAUGAAAAGAGCAAUAUUCAACUAAGCUACC